 Debugging a SCORM Package in your Platform

 Depending on your SCORM package's configuration, you will see various API calls in your console.
-For a full list of API signatures
+Full list of API signatures and data models used in the standard.

 Please Note: The method names that you will see are dependent on the SCORM edition (eg. 2004, 1.2 …), but they are generally similar to one another.